-In our author’s mind the ‘s’ represents ‘Southampton’ with the moon (icon) symbolising ‘a new-moon’ because Henry VVriothesley’s true birthday was the 20th May 1574 (Sonnet 20 is testament to this very fact).
+In our author’s mind the ‘s’ represents ‘Southampton’ with the moon (icon) symbolising a new-moon because Henry VVriothesley’s true birthday was the 20th May 1574 (Sonnet 20 is testament to this very fact).
 Our great author (his father) knew these details because he was in close-proximity at the time of the birth, though he was careful indeed not to use the mortal word ‘birthday’.
-We see that he refers to Wriothesley in line ‘IX’ of (S.33) as “my son one” (my Godly Son) ‘One’ being the Hebrew word for God, while I feel it necessary to point out to you that the word ‘one’ appears three times only in Shakespeare’s famous metaphysical poem “The Phoenix and the Turtle” in lines 26, 40 and 46, which is absolutely an expression of ‘Sacred 3’ and very definitely an allusion to VVriothesley.
+We see he refers to Wriothesley in line ‘IX’ of (S.33) as “my son one” (my Godly Son) ‘One’ being the Hebrew word for God, while I feel it necessary to point out the word ‘One’ appears three times only in Shakespeare’s famous metaphysical poem “The Phoenix and the Turtle” in lines 26, 40 and 46, and is absolutely an expression of ‘Sacred 3’ and very definitely an allusion to VVriothesley.

 Henry Wriothesley’s Creation